5 Signs Your Child is Ready for Early Math Learning

 5. Basic Measurement Skills

-Kids naturally explore size relationships in their everyday activities.
+Kids explore size relationships every day.
 They often ask questions like, "Which is bigger?"
-This curiosity, even when paired with mix-ups (like thinking taller always means older), shows they're ready to start learning about measurement.
+Even with mix-ups like thinking taller always means older, this curiosity shows they're ready to start learning about measurement.
 Just like spotting patterns or counting, noticing size differences is a key part of early math development.

 Measurement Activities